 - It is less prone to movement over time than using too much sand alone

 A drainage-friendly lawn still needs to feel firm underfoot, and this is the layer that helps make that happen.
+If you are comparing full base options more broadly, our what to put under artificial grass guide is worth reading alongside this one.

 Step 4: Compact Thoroughly